cholmes/qgis_plugin_gpq_downloader/README.md

 ## Installation

 The easiest way to install the plugin file is to use the QGIS plugin manager.
-Just go to `Plugins > Manage and Install Plugins` and go to the 'install' tab and search for 'GeoParquet Downloader'.
-Click on 'Install Plugin' and you should get it.
+Just go to `Plugins > Manage and Install Plugins`, click the 'install' tab and search for 'GeoParquet Downloader'.
+Click on 'Install Plugin' and it will install.
 Alternatively you can download the zip file from one of the [releases](https://github.com/cholmes/qgis_plugin_gpq_downloader/releases) and 'install from zip' in QGIS.
 For the plugin to work DuckDB needs to be installed.
-As of version 0.3 the plugin should try to automatically install DuckDB.
+As of version 0.3 the plugin should try to automatically install DuckDB, but it doesn't work reliably.
+If you installed but don't see the icon below then it's likely because DuckDB isn't there.

 If the installation of DuckDB doesn't work, then on Windows you can use the [QDuckDB plugin](https://oslandia.gitlab.io/qgis/qduckdb/) which includes a precompiled binary.
-They also document how to install DuckDB on [Linux](https://oslandia.gitlab.io/qgis/qduckdb/usage/installation.html#linux) and [Mac OS/X](https://oslandia.gitlab.io/qgis/qduckdb/usage/installation.html#macos).
+They also document how to install DuckDB on [Linux](https://oslandia.gitlab.io/qgis/qduckdb/usage/installation.html#linux) and
+[Mac OS/X](https://oslandia.gitlab.io/qgis/qduckdb/usage/installation.html#macos).
+If you're on Mac we recommend trying the [QGIS 4.0 mac build preview](https://github.com/opengisch/qgis-notarize/) which ships with DuckDB.

 See [metadata.txt](gpq_downloader/metadata.txt) for more installation notes.